Blog

 Instructions

 3. Season and dredge Pat the cutlets dry with paper towels.
 Season both sides with half the salt and all the pepper.
 Spread the flour on a plate, press each cutlet into it to coat both sides, then shake off the excess.
-Seasoning chicken cutlets with salt on the cutting board
+Seasoning butterflied chicken cutlets with kosher salt and black pepper before dredging

 5. Sear the chicken Heat the olive oil and butter together in a large cast iron skillet over medium-high heat until the butter is melted and starting to foam.
 Working in two batches so you do not crowd the pan, sear the cutlets for about 3 to 4 minutes per side, until they are golden brown and cooked through.
 Transfer them to a plate and tent loosely with foil.